RR-593/Profile-T1A2/README.md

 [Github repository](https://github.com/RR-593/Profile-T1A2 "RR-593/Profile-T1A2")
 ## Purpose

 This website was built for the purpose of showcasing my web disign and building skills.
-AS well as personality and body of work to potential employers, co-workers and collaborators.
+As well as personality and body of work to potential employers, co-workers and collaborators.

 ---
 ## Functionality / features